Send the link below via email or IMCopy

 Building & Leveraging Your Network

-- leveraging it and building on is critical to you effectively utilizing your professional network and building your professional-social cred.
+- leveraging it and building on it, is critical to you effectively utilizing your professional network and building your professional cred. and social media reach.

 Don't focus on a specific job title, be more concerned with the keywords - this will allow for more search results.